-The Citizen Uniform shall consist of respectable pants (slacks or shorts), closed toed shoes, the Boys State T shirt tucked in the pants and the name tag displayed on the Boys State T shirt on the right chest above the logo on the shirt and below the shoulder (via lanyard or in the white area of the shirt).
+The Citizen Uniform shall consist of respectable pants (slacks or shorts), closed toed shoes, the Boys State T shirt tucked in the pants and the name tag displayed on the Boys State T shirt on the right chest above the logo on the shirt and below the shoulder.
 No type of head cover shall be worn, except for religious purposes.
-The Citizen Uniform, for the Formal Review, will consist of navy blue slacks or shorts, as announced by Senior Staff, the Boys State T shirt, name tag and dark closed toed shoes.
+The Citizen Uniform, for the Formal Review, will consist of navy blue slacks or shorts, as announced by Senior Staff, the Boys State T shirt, and dark closed toed shoes.
 No non-prescription glasses and no sunglasses will be worn during the Formal Review.
-Name tags will not be worn during the Formal Review and should be secured in a Citizen's pant's pocket and worn after the Formal Review concludes.
-The Citizen Uniform is required to be worn at all times except during scheduled athletics and after the evening assembly until Reveille.
+Name tags will not be worn during the Formal Review and should be secured in a Citizen's pant's pocket and worn when the Formal Review concludes.
+The Citizen Uniform is required to be worn at all times except during scheduled athletics.
 All Citizens must have in their possession at all times their name tag and make it available for inspection by any Staff member upon request.